Valve targets high school students with Pipeline campaign

 All expecting parents have read What to Expect When You’re Expecting, because when that little bundle of joy drops out of mommy, you’d better be ready with lots of paper towels and a whole lot of specialized knowledge about what to do from that moment forward.
 Though it’s not quite as messy (or scary), a new PC requires a similar sort of informed approach if you want to raise it properly from the moment it squirts out of the Fed Ex truck and into your life.
 You’ll be tempted to pick it up and coo, “Who's a widdle PC?,” and then immediately benchmark the shinola out of it.
 We understand the impulse, and the excitement, but hold your horses, cowboy.
 You’ve got to take it slow with a new rig, and get it set up correctly the first time, or else all your future efforts will be for naught.
 That’s where we come in.

-Note: This article appeared in the Holiday 2012 issue of the magazine.
+Note: This article was originally featured in the March 2013 issue of the magazine.

 The feature is currently limited to only six games

 A mysterious database entry for something called the Steam Trading Card popped up in the Steam database late last week and all sorts of theories began doing the rounds on the Web.
 Some saw it as a harbinger of a trading game being developed by Valve, while others suspected it to be a new Steam service for facilitating the trade of in-game items.

 Gaming social network Raptr, which has over the past few years published yearly lists of the most popular games based on its users’ gaming habits, last month began doing so on a monthly basis.
 Earlier this week, it published the second such monthly list of “most played games.”

 At least you won't have to worry about installing Steam.